oracle-livelabs/apex/image-semantic-search/1-configure-oci/1-configure-oci.md

 ### Objectives

-In this lab, you:
+In this lab, you will:

-- Generate API Keys using OCI Console
+- Generate API keys using the OCI Console.

+- Grant necessary database privileges to create web credentials and mining models.

-- Create Credentials in Oracle APEX
+- Create and configure credentials within Oracle APEX for secure access.

 ## Task 1: Generate API Keys using OCI Console